sizovs/boring-stack/README.md

 DB_LOCATION=<db location> npm run repl
 ```

 # JS
 Modern JS is not the same JS many developers disliked a decade ago.
-It offers one of the best developer experiences (DX), a vibrant ecosystem, and is a highly agile language that doesn't require re-compilation (DX goes to the moon).
+It offers one of the best developer experiences (DX), a vibrant ecosystem, and is a highly agile language that doesn't require re-compilation.
 It is well-suited for I/O-heavy applications, like most web apps.
-The throughput is on par with Go.

 You might squeeze more performance from your server with Rust, but who cares?
 Unless you're very CPU/RAM limited, the bottleneck for web apps will be I/O, not CPU or RAM, so Rust won’t necessarily help you handle more users on a single box (it might reduce latency, though, since it doesn't have garbage collection).
 The cool thing about JS runtimes is that they are built using "fast" languages—C++ or Rust—so you get all the speed benefits without sacrificing DX.